gerberaa/fluent--------/README.txt

 }
 ```

-## Hatch Runtime Features:
+### Hatch Runtime Features
-The exported component includes support for Hatch's `useStoredState` hook:
+The component leverages Hatch's `useStoredState` hook to persist data:
-- `useStoredState(key, defaultValue)` - Persistent state storage using localStorage
+- `useStoredState(key, defaultValue)` keeps values across sessions
-- Loads external files when served from a web server
+- Works with both `file://` URLs and served environments
-- Falls back to inline data for file:// URLs
+- Automatically falls back to inline data when network access isn't available

-- State persists across browser sessions
+The accompanying `index.html` supplies a complete runtime so the component works out of the box in any of these scenarios.

-The `index.html` file provides a complete Hatch-compatible runtime environment that works both when served from a web server (using external files) and when opened directly as file:// URLs (using inline fallbacks).
+---

 Generated on: 04.07.2025, 01:41:18